-- Applicants must review the official list of endangered species for each site or route to complete the EQ. - The U.S. Fish and Wildlife Service (USFWS) Information Planning and Consultation (IPaC) Tool opens in another browser tab. - Applicants will have to create a free account to access the IPaC Tool - Projects occurring in water or in proximity to water should obtain lists from the appropriate NOAA Fisheries office - Complete Subpart N Special Status Plant and Wildlife Species Table for known listed species identified.
+- Applicants must review the official list of endangered species for each site or route to complete the EQ. - The U.S. Fish and Wildlife Service (USFWS) IPaC Planning Tool opens in another browser tab. - Applicants will have to create a free account access the IPaC Planning Tool - Projects occurring in water or in proximity to water should obtain lists from the appropriate NOAA Fisheries office - Complete Subpart N Special Status Plant and Wildlife Species Table for known listed species identified.

-Note: Applicants must have an account with USFWS first before being able to obtain the official species list for their overlapping areas
+Note: Applicants must have an account with Fish and Wildlife Services (USFWS) first before being able to obtain the official species list for their overlapping areas